Arturg04/Piscine_Moulinette/README.md

 ```

-5. Run using command `tester` with assignment number as argument. e.g: C02.
+5. Run using command `Moulinette` with assignment number as argument. e.g: C02.

 ```bash
 Moulinette C02